cococo2000/myOS/README.md

 ## Introduction

-A repository for OSlab-MIPS 2020 in UCAS.
+A repository for OSLab-MIPS 2020 in UCAS.